cyrt63/sil-script-library/README.md

 The brute force method will work in a pinch if you want to be selective about which scripts to include in your instance and/or don't want to worry about the potential of overwriting any scripts you may already have in your instance.

+## Folder structure / layout

+### Important Note

+The following sub-features must have scripts in the root ```silprograms``` directory.
+* Live Field listener scripts
+* Live Field executor scripts
+* silJQL scripts

+Scripts invoked from any other triggering mechanism can be called from any arbitrary directory hierarchy.

+### How to navigate the script folder structure layout

+TBD.
+Will include this after scripts are aggregated.

 ## Further documentation